glotzerlab/hoomd-rs/doc/src/mc-tutorial/hard-particle-self-assembly.md

 `HardShape` represents each site with the given shape.
 The site pair energy $` U_{ij} `$ is infinite when the two sites overlap and 0 when they do not.
-Use `PairwiseCutoff` with the `HardShape` evaluator as the Hamiltonian:
+Use `PairwiseCutoff` with the `HardShape` interaction as the Hamiltonian:
 ```rust,ignore
 {{#rustdoc_include ../../../examples/mc-tutorial/hard-particle-self-assembly.rs:hamiltonian}}
 ```

-All pairs separated by a distance larger than $` r_\mathrm{cut} `$ are assumed to be non-overlapping.
-You must choose $` r_\mathrm{cut} `$ appropriately for your shape(s).
-For the case of hard ellipses, the largest distance between the centers of two potentially overlapping ellipses is `sigma` &mdash; when two ellipses a distance `sigma` apart rotated so their their long axes just touch.
+`HardShape` checks for overlaps between pairs of sites in `site_pair_energy`.
+When any two sites overlap, the energy is infinite.
+When there are no overlaps, the energy is 0.

 #### Periodic Boundary Conditions